-All items and features used to operate the 884-2 are described in Table 4-1 and illustrated in Figure 4-1.
+All items and features used to operate the 886-2 are described in Table 4-1 and illustrated in Figure 4-1.

 Table 4-1.
-Operational Items and Features
+Operational Items And Features

-1. Range Switch
+1. Range Switch:

 This eleven position rotary switch is used to turn the Instrument on and to select the desired measurement range.
 The range is indicated by the arrowhead.
-With the range switch set to the "OSHA" position, the dB level is read on the red arc displaying the OSHA range.
+When the range switch is set to the "OSHA" position, the dB level is read on the red arc displaying the OSHA range.
 With the range switch set to one of the other dB ranges, the black arc is used.
 A zero (0) indication on the black arc corresponds to either 130, 120, 110, 100, 90, 80, 70, 60, or 50 dB as determined by the position of the range switch.
 An indication other than zero (0) must be added to the range selected to obtain final level indication.
 For example, if the range switch is set to the 110 position, and the indication is +5, the sound level is 115 dB.

-2. SLOW/FAST
+- 2. A, B and C Weighting Switches:

+- These push-button switches are used to select the frequency response of the Instrument in accordance with A, B and C weighting requirements of the ANSI Standard Specification for a Type 2 Sound Level Meter.

+- 3. SLOW/FAST Slide Switch:
-Slide Switch: This slide switch is used to select the response time of the meter circuit as defined in Table 1-1.

-3. BATT TEST A momentary push-button switch used to check the condition of the battery.
+- This slide switch is used to select the response time of the meter circuit as defined in Table 1-1.
+A momentary push-button switch used to check the condition of the battery.

+- 4. BATT TEST:

-4. Microphone A condenser type microphone that converts sound energy vibrations into electrical signals.
+A condenser type microphone that converts sound energy vibrations into electrical signals.
+Microphones are not interchangeable, therefore, the Instrument must be recalibrated whenever the microphone is changed.
+The microphone can be detached easily by first pressing the microphone retaining latch.

+5. Microphone:

+Figure 4-1.
+Operational Items And Features

-5. Output Jacks
+6. Output Jacks: